 Why is it important to understand the human connectome?

 A very popular reason is that if we could fully understand the human brain, it would enable us to create artificial brains which could, after further development, surpass human intelligence and make our lives better.
-A more technical reason is simulating the effect of drugs on the working of the brain.
+A more technical reason is simulating the effect of pharmaceuticals on the brain, or just understand our mind.
 However, simply knowing the graph is only one step towards these goals, as we know little of the actual computational power of the individual neurons.
-On one hand, our ability to simulate the brain depends on our knowledge of the network of the neurons, but, on the other hand, we have to understand the neurons themselves which is a fact often overlooked by those speculating about the future of AI.
+On one hand, our ability to simulate the brain depends on our knowledge of the network of the neurons, but, on the other hand, we have to understand the neurons themselves.

-PIT Bioinformatics Group mapped the macro scale connectome of a great number of subjects using the MRI scans on Human Connectome Project.
+PIT Bioinformatics Group mapped the macro scale structural connectome of a great number of subjects using the diffusion MRI scans on Human Connectome Project.
 You can view and download these connectomes from these pages: